Access. Opportunity. Justice.

 Advances in technology, understanding of the power of human potential, and wider appreciation for the differences between speech and language have transformed the world of possibility for nonspeaking children and adults and others who cannot rely on speech alone to be understood.
 Despite these transformative developments, the 5 million people in the United States with speech-related communication disabilities and conditions continue to face low expectations, outright prejudice, and isolation.
 We have the highest rates of segregation, restraint, seclusion, and abuse of any demographic group.

-Those of us who cannot rely primarily on speech to communicate are the first to be separated and segregated from people without disabilities, the first to be denied access to meaningful educational, recreational, and employment opportunities, and the first to be institutionalized.
+Those of us who cannot rely primarily on speech to be understood are the first to be separated and segregated from people without disabilities, the first to be denied access to meaningful educational, recreational, and employment opportunities, and the first to be institutionalized.

 We are also far more likely to be denied access to effective communication tools and supports than our friends who have hearing- and vision-related communication disabilities.